 Although the campaign concluded, the momentum continues to make a difference in our goals for faculty endowments and professorships and scholarships.
 Private support has made the endowed professorships for the Pride of the Southland Band Director and the Doug and Brenda Horne professorships within the College of Business Administration possible, to name just a few.
 Faculty opportunities such as these help attract and retain world-class faculty.

 With less than 30 percent of UT's budget being provided by the state, private gifts allow us to continue to improve and enhance our programs for students.
 Be a friend of the University of Tennessee and help us better serve our students, alumni, community...and you.

-U.S. News & World Report ranks us forty-sixth among all public universities for 2013.
+U.S. News & World Report ranks us forty-seventh among all public universities for 2014.

 UT's graduate and professional programs in supply chain management and logistics, nuclear engineering, and printmaking rank in the top 10 in U.S. News & World Report (2013).

-Forbes consistently ranks UT’s full-time MBA program as one of the best in the country.
+Forbes magazine consistently ranks UT’s full-time MBA program as one of the best in the country.

 ...for scholarships to honor students for academic achievement and eliminate economic barriers for students who dream about attending the state's flagship university.

 These funds help create programs such as the Haslam Scholars, the Kline Music Scholars, and the Morris Endowed Honors Scholarship Fund—all important tools in recruiting the world's best undergraduate and graduate students.

 The Regal Scholars program makes it possible for all qualified students to be Volunteers by contributing up to $100,000 annually in need-based aid.